 The benefits of reading for children are well known, whether you’re an educator or a parent.

-But did you know that there is a direct link between reading books and a pupils’ overall school performance?
+But did you know that there is a direct link between reading books and a learners’ overall school performance?

 Why reading is so important…